Close Banner

 This table-service dining location offers two dining packages, the standard and premium packages.

 Disneyland Dining Packages - River Belle VoucherYou’ll receive a voucher to go to the viewing section.
-This section is usually just to the right of the Blue Bayou viewing and is excellent.
-Arrive early to sit as far left as possible, but this is a great viewing section.
+This section is usually just to the right of center viewing (subject to change) and is excellent.
+Arrive early to sit as far center stage as possible, but this is a great viewing section.
 Arrive at least 30 minutes early.
 The area can fill in closer to show time.

 Disneyland Dining Packages - Belle and the Beast

-Cons: When it comes to food quality, we prefer the budget-friendly Hungry Bear or the quality food, ambiance and more comfortable chairs at Blue Bayou.
+Cons: When it comes to food quality, we prefer the budget-friendly Rancho del Zocalo or we prefer Cafe Orleans (same price) for the food.
 But this is a decent middle-price choice if you want table service.

-The Premium Package for the 9 p.m. show only costs $75 per adult and $45 for ages 3 to 9 plus tax and gratuity.
-(That's about $4 less for an adult and child than an adult and child at Blue Bayou, BTW.)
+The Premium Package for the 9 p.m. show only costs $89 per adult and $45 for ages 3 to 9 plus tax and gratuity.
 Guests must reserve this package at this link for 7:15 p.m.
 You can stay at your dining table for the 9 p.m. show.
 You can order from the Fantasmic! menu or choose items from the normal menu.
 There is no package for the second show.

 Pros: You have a chair to sit on and space around you and a more relaxed night.

 Cons: You are not as close to the show as the seating on the ground, but you are a little elevated.
 Guests walk in front of the dining area and cast members direct foot traffic with lights.
-We prefer the food at the other two Fantasmic! dining packages, so if you choose this one, you are going for the chair and may be less about the food.
+We prefer the food at the other Fantasmic! dining packages, so if you choose this one, you are going for the chair and may be less about the food.
+You must cancel the day before or incur a per person fee.

 This is the most affordable package at a quick-service restaurant at $35 for adults and $25 for ages 3 to 9 plus tax.
-The viewing area is immediately to the left of Blue Bayou, but that is subject to change each night based on how many people purchase each package.
-We sat to the right of Blue Bayou one night.
-While the viewing area is good for the price, you’ll want to arrive early enough to get a spot that is more centered rather than further to the side.
+The viewing area may be immediately to the left of center, but that is subject to change each night based on how many people purchase each package.
+While the viewing area is good for the price, you’ll want to arrive early enough to get a spot that is more centered rather than further to the side and not behind a light pole.
 You don't need to be right up front.
 In fact, we enjoy sitting in the back half so the fence is visually out of our way.

-Pros: It's the most affordable Fantasmic! dining package.
+Pros: It's the most affordable Fantasmic! dining package, plus the food is really good!
 You'll also save even more over other packages because there is no gratuity added here.
 The viewing area is great, and maybe even better, for the second show.
-We liked the chicken and ribs!
 You do not need to sit up front for this.
 Because people are seated, you can see well from the back of the viewing section.
+Choose lunch or dinner (price and menu are the same) and which show you want to see when reserving.
+You can cancel up to two hours in advance.
+You can apply discounts.
+There is a dedicated check-in and serving area for the dining packages, so you might want to bypass the line that forms outside of Rancho del Zocalo.
+The line may be for other diners.

 Cons: You'll want to arrive as soon as you can to get seating toward the center stage.
 This is a more crowded section where you are more likely to be sitting cross-legged and closer to other families.
-The sides were not our favorite items on the menu, even though we loved the main course.
 The ground can be hard, cold or warm, so bring a blanket or towel for more comfortable viewing.

 Parade Dining Packages